cassini1010/documentations/docs/pytest.md

     print("this is a print statement")
 ```

-Running the above code using `pytest` is not goig to show any logging messages or the print statement on the console nor a log file is given as an output.
+Running the above code using `pytest` is not going to show any logging messages or the print statement on the console nor a log file is given as an output.

 Using `pytest --capture=no` to run the test is going to print only the `print` statements on the console.
-Here `this is a print statement` prints on the console and all the logging messages are negelted.
+Here `this is a print statement` prints on the console and all the logging messages are neglected.

 ##### Print logging statements to console: